 - Strengthened and reinforced the global Anti-Discrimination and Anti-Harassment Policy.
 Created global and local policies, including the consequences guidelines which are complemented by the new Corrective Action Matrix in the U.S., that provide clear guidance on how the company will respond to harassment, discrimination, disrespectful conduct, and retaliation.
 Employees also completed an online Anti-Discrimination and Anti-Harassment course.

 Furthermore, we provided our employees with a platform on our intranet to support and promote dialogue around our anti-racism and anti-discrimination work.
 Throughout the company, we continue to support and grow our ‘Employee Resource Groups’ – these are specific networks that give employees from various walks of life a voice and serves members by fostering a diverse inclusive workplace.
-We now have more than 40 of these groups around the globe with different focuses on diversity dimensions such as People of Color, Women, LGBTQ+, Experienced Generation, Faith, and Disability and Mental Health.
+We now have more than 40 of these groups around the globe with different focuses on diversity dimensions such as Race & Ethnicity, Faith & Culture, Women, LGBTQ+, Ability and Life.
 Participation in the groups is voluntary and open to all employees.

 Diversity, equity and inclusion framework